jimbaker/socket-reboot/README.md

 Supporting datagram (UDP) sockets has similar reasoning.

-**Still to be done is support for exceptions.** In particular, it is not clear that `select(..., ..., xlist)` is a well-defined, cross-platform concept for CPython.
-Appropriate mapping of exceptions for socket methods is a potential risk, but likely mitigated by the lack of good cross platform definition of exceptions, say Unix vs Windows.
+Of the remaining issues to be addressed, **still to be done is support for exceptions.** In particular, it is not clear that calling `select` with an list of sockets in exception is a well-defined, cross-platform concept for even CPython.
+So while appropriate mapping of exceptions for socket methods may be a potential risk, it is likely mitigated by the lack of good cross platform definition of exceptions, say Unix vs Windows.